The Best MCPs for Claude Desktop (And How I Use Them)

 Firecrawl’s service is part scraper, part AI-powered, ultra configurable retriever of structured data.
 It’s my go-to data scraper; I use it both as an MCP, in N8N and as the supporting act in the Cloudflare infrastructure I use to keep fresh AI jobs piped through to this very website.

-The tool has six main capabilities: scrape (single page), crawl (follow links across a site), map (discover all URLs), search (web search with optional scraping), extract (structured data via LLM), and agent (autonomous browsing).
-In the MCP context, I mostly use /Scrape
+Six main capabilities: scrape (single page), crawl (follow links across a site), map (discover all URLs), search (web search with optional scraping), extract (structured data via LLM), and agent (autonomous browsing).
+In practice, I mostly use /Scrape through the MCP.

 Note: Using Firecrawl combined with Desktop Commander means a background process runs and saves the output, rather than Claude chewing up its context window to try to process the output

-There’s a great deal more to Firecrawl than just scraping, and I will be demonstrating more use cases soon.
+There’s a great deal more to Firecrawl than just scraping, and I’ll be demonstrating more use cases soon.
 For now, I explain here how my job content scraper works, which uses Firecrawl as a JS friendly and very versatile service.

-You’ll need an API key from Firecrawl, then set up the MCP as follows:
+You’ll need an API key from Firecrawl, then set up the MCP like this:

 {